DomtronVox/StaticFarmSite/src/documents/main_pages/for-newbies.md

 <hr>

 Our policy used to be to start you with a minimum of two goats.
 But over the years I've had a few people contact us in tears.
 They bought only one kid from someone else OR they had two goats but one died and the other was crying 24/7.
-And, "**would I sell them a goat???" **
+And, "please, do you have a wether I could buy to make my sad goat happy?"

 <hr>